lynnlangit/gcp-essentials/4_big data_and_genomics/4c_Dataproc/readme.md

 ## Dataproc Serverless

-Using Dataproc Serverless, you can run Spark workloads...
+Using Dataproc Serverless, you can run Spark workloads as **BATCHES**...
 - without a provisioned cluster (i.e. per batch job)
 - using Pyspark, Spark SQL, Spark R or Spark Java
 - auto-scaling is the default